 - 1. Remove all layers and data sources from the previous displays.
-If you have created more than one tab, close the extra tabs by clicking on the "X" in the right corner of the tabs. - 2.
+If you have created more than one tab, close the extra tabs by clicking on the "X" on the right side of the tabs. - 2.
 From the Data Sources tab of the Data Explorer, select the Point Observations -> Plot/Contour chooser. - a.
 Connect to adde.ssec.wisc.edu Server with the RTPTSRC Dataset. - b.
 Choose the SFCHOURLY Real-Time SFC Hourly Point Type. - c.
 In the Number of times text entry box of the Relative tab, enter 1 and click Add Source. - d.
 In the Field Selector, select Point Data in the Fields panel. - e.
 Select the Point Data -> Point Data Plot display type. - f.
 In the lower-right panel, click the Layout Model tab and click the double down blue arrows next to METAR to select Observations -> Temperature to plot all available temperatures. - g.
 Click Create Display.
 The default display is a world projection with temperatures plotted from around the world.
 As you zoom in you will see more stations appear in the plot. - 3.
-Reset the display projection using the Reset Display Projection button on the left side of the Main Display or through the Projections -> From Displays menu item. - 4.
+Reset the display projection using the Reset Display Projection button a on the left side of the Main Display or through the Projections -> From Displays menu item. - 4.
 Return to the Data Sources tab of the Data Explorer and select the Satellite -> Imagery chooser. - a.
-Connect to the lead.unidata.ucar.edu Server with the RTGOESR Dataset. - b.
+Connect to the adde.ssec.wisc.edu Server with the EAST Dataset. - b.
 Select an Image Type of FDC14 GOES-16 Full Disk 11.2 um IR Imagery/SST/clouds/rainfall. - c.
-In the Number of times text entry box of the Relative tab, enter I and click Add Source. - d.
+In the Absolute tab of the Times panel, select a time close to the point data loaded in step 2 and click Add Source. - d.
 In the Field Selector tab, expand the 11.2um field, and select Temperature. - e.
 Select the Imagery -> Image Display display type.
 Click Create Display. - 5.
 To contour the temperatures plotted on the screen, return to the Field Selector. - a.
 Select SFCHOURLY in the Data Sources panel. - b.
 In the Fields panel, select Gridded Fields -> T.